rodolfodpk/go-crablet/docs/examples.md

-# DCB Example: Course Subscription with Invariants
+# DCB-Inspired Example: Course Subscription with Invariants

-This example demonstrates the Dynamic Consistency Boundary (DCB) pattern using go-crablet.
-It shows how to:
+This example demonstrates our exploration of the Dynamic Consistency Boundary (DCB) pattern using go-crablet.
+It shows how we're learning to:
 - Project multiple states (decision model) in a single query
 - Enforce business invariants (course exists, not full, student not already subscribed)
 - Use a combined append condition for optimistic concurrency